ericholscher/ericholscher.com/site/about.rst

 Background
 -----------

-I currently lives in Bend, Oregon.
+I currently live in Bend, Oregon.

-I lived in Portland, Oregon from 2011-2018, drawn to the beautiful Pacific Northwest by it's lovely mountains, and the west coast tech industry.
+I lived in Portland, Oregon from 2011-2018, drawn to the beautiful Pacific Northwest by its lovely mountains, and the west coast tech industry.
 In 2019 and 2020,
 I tried the digital nomad life,